 The Guide to the PE Diet

-The PE Diet is the diet popuarized by Dr. Ted Naiman, MD, in his 2018 book titled The P:E Diet.
+The PE Diet is the diet popularized by Dr. Ted Naiman, MD, in his 2018 book titled The P:E Diet.
 The PE Diet may offer many health benefits, including benefits against type 2 diabetes and metabolic syndrome.
 When used along with appropriate exercise, the PE Diet can aid in improving body composition, helping to lose excess body fat while building or maintaining muscle.

 What is the PE Diet?